dskart/waterfall-engine/README.md

 This repository contains the code for a waterfall engine that can be used to calculate the distribution of profits in a waterfall structure.
 The engine is written in Go and htmx is used for the front-end.

+The actual waterfall engine logic is implemented in the [./app/engine](./app/engine) module.

 ## Getting Started

 ### Pre-requisites